-Robert A. Lutz retired as General Motors vice chairman on May 1, 2010 after a 47 year career in the global automotive industry.
-Bob may have had his thumbprints on the launch of more cars and trucks than anyone else in the history of the American car business.
+Robert A. “Bob” Lutz retired as General Motors’ vice chairman on May 1, 2010, after a 47-year career in the global automotive industry.
+Lutz may have had his fingerprints on the launch of more cars and trucks than anyone else in the history of the American car business.

-Between 1962 and 2010, Bob Lutz worked for a wide variety of organizations, both in North America and abroad.
-His North American ventures include General Motors , preparing reports, pushing the Pontiac Solstice concept car and championing the import of the Australian Holden Monaro as the Pontiac GTO; Ford, where he initiated the highly successful Ford Explorer; Chrysler, reorganizing product development resulting in the very popular cab-forward LH sedans and the macho new Ram pickup, and conceiving the idea for the Dodge Viper halo sports car; Cunningham Motor Company, which he launched and shortly thereafter padlocked; and a batch of well received products including the Chevrolet Malibu, Cadillac CTS and Saturn Aura, and last but not least, spearheaded the development and production of the Chevrolet Volt.
+Between 1962 and 2010, Lutz worked for a wide variety of organizations, both in North America and abroad.
+His North American ventures include: General Motors, (pushing the Pontiac Solstice concept car and championing the import of the Australian Holden Monaro as the Pontiac GTO); Ford, (initiating the highly successful Ford Explorer); Chrysler, (revamping product development, resulting in the very popular cab-forward LH sedans and the new Ram pickup, and conceiving the Dodge Viper halo sports car); Cunningham Motor Company, (launching the company and padlocking it shortly thereafter); and overseeing a number of well received products including the Chevrolet Malibu, Cadillac CTS and Saturn Aura, and last but not least, spearheading the development and production of the all-electric Chevrolet Volt.

-His European successes include Opel, where he helped sneak an Opel GT concept car into the 1965 Paris Motor Show ( it was a hit, but his GM bosses weren’t pleased!); BMW AG in Germany, claiming credit for development of the first 3-series and 6-series; and Ford of Europe, in charge of operations.
+His European successes include Opel, where he helped sneak an Opel GT concept car into the 1965 Frankfurt Motor Show (it was a hit, but his GM bosses weren’t pleased!); BMW AG in Germany, where he developed the first 3-series and 6-series; and Ford of Europe, which he led as CEO.

 “Sacrificing future products for short-term financial gains is like a farmer eating his seed potatoes instead of planting them,” Lutz once said.